dsl2l2017/dsl2l2017.github.io/index.md

 This course only requires an undergraduate level on statistics, linear algebra and calculus.

 Students are required to come with a laptop to the the lab sessions.
 Please come with a Python distribution such as [Anaconda](https://www.anaconda.com/download/) installed to minimize set up time.
-If you would like to attend but you don't have access to computing resources, contact me and we will figure up something.
+If you would like to attend but you don't have access to computing resources, contact me and we will figure something up.

 ## Course Schedule

 The course is organized in sessions of 3 hours, from 13h to 16h.
-Each session is split in 1.5h of theory (presentation and whiteboard) and 1.5h of practice.
+Each session is split in 1h of theory (presentation and whiteboard) and 1h45 of lab practice, with a 15min break in-between.
+The course will take place in [Saturdjia Dai Hall](http://www.berkeley.edu/map?sutardja) room 250.

 ### Session 1 (September 12th): Foundations of data science I